hugovk/lastfm-tools/README.md

 np.py
 -----
-Show my now playing song, or that of a given username
+Show my now playing song, or that of a given username.

 lastplayed.py